 His debut solo mix compilation in 2011 “Sounds like Alola Volume 2” is an astounding sonic collage of the seminal deep house label’s rich back catalogue.
 Piecing the past, present and future together, this body of work is a true testament to the natural approach to his beliefs of the DJ art form, and thus provides a sensational journey for the listener.

-Not seduced by what is current but by what possibilities could be, we continue to see a forward thinking music man who wears his heart on his sleeve as he embarks in his next thrilling chapter, while continuing to endear to all who come across his effervescent personality.
+Not seduced by what is current but by what possibilities could be, we continue to see a forward thinking music junkie who continues to deliver memorable moments for the dancefloor while endearing to all who come across his effervescent personality.
 Demi's musical odyssey continues to deliver what you want, not what you expect.

 Demi's early works in the studio was a diligent process to hone in on his sound and involved working with various studio engineers and selected collaborations with music producers who could help develop his way around the studio.
 Successful projects began with a remix for David Bowie 'Let's Dance'; a remix with LA based producer Trifactor which was picked up by Virgin for an official compilation of David Bowie Remixes and Unreleased B-sides in 2003.